 We also introduced a flavon sextet,

 which couples with the conjugate sextet, Eq.~(\ref{eq:conjsextet}), to produce the $\sgm$-invariant mass term,

-The flavon sextet acquires a Vacuum Expectation Value (VEV) through Spontaneous Symmetry Breaking (SSB) and this VEV determines the structure of the mass matrix.
+The flavon sextet acquires a vacuum expectation value (VEV) through spontaneous symmetry breaking (SSB), and this VEV determines the structure of the mass matrix.
 Comparing Eq.~(\ref{eq:xinu}) with Eq.~(\ref{eq:Tnu}), it is clear that there is a one-to-one correspondence between the components of the sextet and the elements of the $3\times3$ complex-symmetric Majorana mass matrix.
 A specific VEV of the sextet fully constrains the mass matrix.
 The VEVs which correspond to the Majorana mass matrices, Eqs.~(\ref{eq:tpmmat}), are

-In Ref.~\cite{Krishnan18} we constructed flavon potentials which, through SSB, resulted in these VEVs and this reproduced the mass matrices, Eqs.~(\ref{eq:tpmmat}).
-These mass matrices are diagonalised by $2\times2$ unitary matrices.
-The mixing matrix of the form $\tpm(\phi=\pm\frac{\pi}{16})$ is obtained as the product of a $3\times 3$ trimaximal contribution from the charged-lepton sector and the above mentioned $2\times2$ contribution from the neutrino sector.
+In Ref.~\cite{Krishnan:2018tja} we constructed flavon potentials that, through SSB, resulted in these VEVs, and this reproduced the mass matrices, Eqs.~(\ref{eq:tpmmat}).
+These mass matrices are diagonalized by $2\times2$ unitary matrices.
+The mixing matrix of the form $\tpm(\phi=\pm\frac{\pi}{16})$ is obtained as the product of a $3\times 3$ trimaximal contribution from the charged-lepton sector and the above-mentioned $2\times2$ contribution from the neutrino sector.
 The mixing angles extracted from $\tpm(\phi=\pm\frac{\pi}{16})$ are quite close to the experimental values.
 We used higher order corrections in the charged-lepton sector to account for the small discrepancy between the $\tpm(\phi=\pm\frac{\pi}{16})$ and the experimental values.